Greenphx9/BTD6Mods/minicustomtowers/README.md

+Join the discord for updates and other stuff: https://discord.gg/zN3kBbEUbK

 Credits to KosmicShovel / 1330-Studios for most of the custom textures code, and Timotheeee for some of it.

 Adds in custom towers that are too small to be their own custom mods.